ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Retrieve a Group Configuration ## {#configuration-resource-get}

-The Administrator can send a GET request to the group-configuration resource manage/GROUPNAME associated to an OSCORE group with group name GROUPNAME, in order to retrieve the complete current configuration of that group.
+The Administrator can send a GET request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to retrieve the complete current configuration of that group.

 After a successful processing of the request above, the Group Manager replies to the Administrator with a 2.05 (Content) response.
 The response has as payload the representation of the group configuration as specified in {{config-repr}}.
 The exact content of the payload reflects the current configuration of the OSCORE group.
 This includes both configuration properties and status properties.